 $15 students and senior citizens

-$10 Temple employees and patrons with Dance USA/ Philadelphia Dance Pass
+$10 Temple employees or with Dance USA Philadelphia Dance Pass

 You are invited to an upcoming performance created and directed by Melisa Putz in collaboration with dancers Christina Gesualdi and Marion Ramirez and musicians Thomas Clark and Marc Zajack with video projections by Melisa Putz.

 Artistic Direction, Melisa Putz

 Sunday April 28th, 2013

 Performances @ 5:30pm and 7:30pm